Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: From bilinear maps to commutative rings and algebras

 \subsection{E-interpreting $Z(\Sym(f))$ and the largest ring of scalars}

-Throughout this subsection $\L$ denotes a \emph{possibly infinitely generated Noetherian ring of scalars.} In this case any finitely generated $\L$-module is Noetherian and finitely presented (see \cite{Eisenbud} or \cite{Goodearl_Warfield}).
+Throughout this subsection $\L$ denotes a \emph{Noetherian} associative commutative unitary ring (possibly infinitely generated).
+Recall that a ring is \emph{Noetherian} if for every infinite ascending chain of ideals $I_1\subseteq I_2 \subseteq \dots$ there exists $n$ such that $I_{n} = I_{m}$ for all $m\geq n$.
+In this case, any finitely generated $\L$-module is Noetherian and finitely presented (see \cite{Eisenbud} or \cite{Goodearl_Warfield}).
 We refer to Subsection \ref{p: notation} for important notation and terminology conventions.

 The goal of this subsection is to prove the following result.